Watch the video >

 The AxiDraw has two precision stepper motors in its base.
 Together, they drive a single looped belt that moves the carriage around in the XY plane.
-The linear stages feature smooth rolling wheels on custom aluminum extrusions, specially designed for high stiffness and light weight.
+The high-performance linear stages feature custom-designed wheels that roll smoothly on custom aluminum extrusions, specially designed for high stiffness and light weight.

 The pen-lift stage uses a separate mechanism: a smaller third motor, combined with a precise low-friction linear stage, serves to lift the pen off of the page.

 In addition to the AxiDraw models listed above we do have one other standard size.
 The AxiDraw V3 XLX has a plotting area that is extended in the long (X) direction only, such that it fits two US letter or A4 size pages end to end.